molecule/molecule.github.io/_post/skincare-and-haircare.md

 #### PM
 - Cleanse
   - [Garnier SkinActive Micellar Cleansing Water](https://smile.amazon.com/gp/product/B017PCGABI/ref=oh_aui_detailpage_o03_s00?ie=UTF8&th=1) - Only if I'm removing makeup.
 (For me, water was not enough to remove this and I was getting red, itchy, irritated skin but with a 2nd cleanser this works fine).
   - [Hada Labo Gokujun Cleansing Oil].
 Love this.
-Super easy to use, very effective, and washes off with water.
+Super easy to use, very effective, and it emulsifies, which means it easily washes off with water.
   - [Cerave Hydrating Cleanser] - Soooo hydrating: my lips feel so soft and plump after this.
 Love it!
 - Actives (Currently on 0.1% microgel tretinoin after ~3 year of 0.04% microgel)
    - Monday night, [Hada Labo Gokujyun Lotion Moist], let dry, pea-size amount of Tret 0.1% micro gel.